ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Vandercook College Of Music was $13,888 in 2022.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Vandercook College Of Music seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at VanderCook College of Music was $21,073 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of VanderCook College of Music seem more manageable.

 Estimated Net Cost for Full-Time Students

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Vandercook College Of Music's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+You can find the VanderCook College of Music's net cost calculator on their website.

 VanderCook College of Music Tuition Payment Plans